So You Want To Be A Professional Photographer

-Most professional photographers also move from building skills to apprenticing and building a portfolio.
-Portfolio building is that in between space where you want to be in business, but you don’t have real experience shooting end-to-end photography projects for clients and you have not firmly established business processes and workflow.
+Most professional photographers move from building skills to apprenticing and building a portfolio over 7 years before finally launching their own business.
+Portfolio building is that in between time when you want to be in business, but you don’t have real experience shooting end-to-end photography projects for clients and you have not firmly established business processes and workflow.
 It can be tiresome to be in this space, but it’s invaluable and should serve as a checkpoint to figure out if you really want to be a professional photographer.
 Apprenticing is an invaluable part of a professional photographers career.
 It’s when a photographer learns how to approach a shoot and what the business of running a photography studio is all about.
-Apprenticing teaches photographers how to work on a team with clients, art directors, designers, stylists and account reps.
+Apprenticing teaches photographers how to work on a team with advertising agency or in-house corporate clients, art directors, designers, stylists and account reps.
 It teaches one how to be a professional photographer by working under pressure and delivering good results on every shoot.

-Once you are in business, one of the best things you can do for yourself is to ensure that you have established your brand, that you are priced for profitability, and that you can deliver consistent images, shoot after shoot, that reflect the style shown in your portfolio.
-So while it seems like one should be able to pick up a camera, shoot great photos, and then go into the photography business, that’s not really the case.
+Once you are in photography business, the best things you can do for yourself is to ensure that you have established your brand, that you are priced for profitability, and that you can deliver consistent images, shoot after shoot, that reflect the style shown in your portfolio.
+So while it seems like one should be able to pick up a camera, shoot great photos, and then go into the photography business, that’s not the case.

 What are some components to being a professional photographer?
-It’s demonstrating an understanding of:

-Shooting, exposure, composition, processing, and style.
+- Shooting, exposure, composition, processing, and style.
 What is technically correct.
 What is artistic.
 What makes your heart happy.
 What rules you can break and what you must continuously improve on.

-Brand and style.
+- Brand and style.
 This comes down to WHO YOU ARE.
 Everything you do has to line up with who you are.
 Before you dive deep into your photography business, you should have a sense of how you shoot, how that translates into an image, what story it tells… and then line up your processing to enhance that.
 Finding an identifiable style, and sticking with it, at least for your clients, is crucial because your clients will hire you for the consistent photography style they see on your site, blog and Facebook portfolios.

-Your niche (what you are willing to shoot, what you love to shoot and what you won’t shoot).
+- Your niche (what you are willing to shoot, what you love to shoot and what you won’t shoot).
 Inevitably, someone is going to ask you to shoot them something that you don’t want to shoot.
 You need to know how to gracefully say no, or figure out how to meet what they want.
 Figure out what you love to photograph, and what photography make you happy.
 Your photography niche, like your brand, has to support who you are and what you do as a professional photographer.

-The business.
+- The business.
 This is SO MUCH MORE than shooting and processing.
 Unless you are extremely casual with it, you have to approach it as a business.
 You have to understand that your shooting and processing will probably take up no more than 30% of your time, the rest will be maintaining your business.
 You can be a FABULOUS PHOTOGRAPHER and love it and have all the passion in the world and shoot remarkable images… but to be in business, you need to do more than shoot and edit.
 If you don’t want to do more than that, stay a hobbyist.
 Once you open a photography studio, you are a business, and it’s very difficult to make the statement “I am not in business anymore.”

 - Your photography business is YOU.
 Every single decision and work you produce is a reflection of YOU.
 There is no corporation or bad boss to hide behind.
 There are rarely co-workers.
 If you produce a series of images that doesn’t make your client happy, that’s their opinion of your work (or you).
 If you are late on post-production, that’s a reflection on you.
 If you can’t deliver what they ask for (reasonable or not), it is that YOU can’t deliver.
 Understand how thick your skin must be to put yourself out there for EVERY SINGLE SHOOT and risk clients calling your most beautiful photography “not what they wanted.”
 That, will happen.